UMCarpentries/intro-curriculum-r/paper/paper.md

 # Curriculum

-Our curriculum is tailored to people with no prior coding experience who want to learn how to use programming perform data analysis.
+Our curriculum is tailored to people with no prior coding experience who want to learn how to use programming to perform data analysis.
-We aim to teach our learners not only the basics of performing data analysis, but also provide them with a framework to perform rigorous reproducible research that can easily be shared with others.
+We aim to teach our learners not only the basics of performing data analysis, but also to provide them with a framework to perform rigorous reproducible research that can easily be shared with others.

 ![Curriculum overview.](curriculum-overview.png)